ozanozyegen/fathom-notetaker-mcp-server/README.md

-# Fathom Meeting Transcript MCP Server
+# Fathom AI Notetaker Unofficial MCP Server

 A Model Context Protocol (MCP) server that provides access to Fathom meeting recordings and transcripts through the Fathom API.
 Built with Python and `uv` for easy setup and deployment.